 I browsed Pinterest one morning… with coffee in hand, when I came across a shelf that was made from a towel harp.
 They took the towel harp off of the antique washstand and flipped it upside down and built a shelf across the top.
 It was brilliant!

-Transforming A Towel Harp Into A Cup Holder Wall Display
+Transforming A Towel Harp Into A Cup Holder Coffee Bar

-I attached one more board across the top and secured it with glue and pin nailed it into place.
+I attached one more board across the top of the antique washstand and secured it with glue and pin nailed it into place.
 This made a cute little mini shelf.
-After adding a few S hooks for a coffee cup display, it was complete.
-Of course my favorite part of this whole makeover is the staging.
+After adding a few S hooks for a coffee cup display on the towel rod, it was complete.
+Of course, my favorite part of this whole makeover is the staging.
 It’s so fun to go house shopping for goodies.
-It’s my thang!
 The gold coffee set belonged to my Grandma.
 I’ll cherish it always.
-Oh, to have one more cup with her. [rad_rapidology_inline optin_id=optin_6]
+Oh, to have one more cup with her.

 Thanks for hanging out with me. 🙂 Hey, if you loved this little antique washstand transformation, you’ll love my DIY Chest Of Drawers Makeover.
 Go check it out and let me know what you think.
 I’d love to hear from you.